-The record evidence of Applicant's delinquent debts establishes the following disqualifying conditions under AG $\P$ 19:
+The record evidence of Applicant's delinquent debts establishes the following disqualifying conditions under AG ¶ 19:

-(a) inability to satisfy debts; and

-(c) a history of not meeting financial obligations.

-AG ¶ 20 describes conditions that could mitigate security concerns.
-The following are potentially applicable in this case:

-(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

-(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances;

-(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and

-(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis or provides evidence or actions to resolve the issue.
+- (a) inability to satisfy debts; and - (c) a history of not meeting financial obligations. - AG ¶ 20 describes conditions that could mitigate security concerns.
+The following are potentially applicable in this case: - (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and - (e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis or provides evidence or actions to resolve the issue.

-Applicant has over \$24,000 in delinquent debt.
-Although he resolved one unalleged debt in September 2021, he provided no evidence of any payments or other resolution of the alleged delinquent debts.
-He also failed to provide any evidence that he has contacted any of creditors of the SOR debts to establish payment arrangements.
-Accordingly, there is no evidence that has acted responsibly to resolve his financial issues.
+Applicant has over \$23,000 in delinquent debt.
+There is no evidence in the record that he has experienced unemployment or another hardship, and his only explanation for his financial problems is due to purchasing his home in 2011.

+SOR ¶¶ 1.a, 1.b, and 1.d do not appear on his most recent CBR; however, according to Appeal Board jurisprudence, Applicant is responsible for providing reasonably available corroborating documentation to show debt resolution.
+The record is absent any evidence of an effort by him to resolve his debts or prove that the outstanding debts are not his responsibility.
+Accordingly, there is insufficient that he has acted responsibly to resolve his financial issues.
+Nor is there evidence of a good-faith effort to repay or resolve his debts.
-The eight alleged debts remain outstanding and unpaid.
-Therefore, Applicant's behavior continues to cast doubt on his reliability, trustworthiness, and good judgment.

-He has not provided any evidence of a good-faith effort to repay or resolve his delinquent debts.
-For the forgoing reasons, Applicant failed to establish mitigation under AG ¶¶ 20.
+Applicant's failure to resolve his debts indicates his financial issues are an ongoing and continuing concern.
+Therefore, his behavior continues to cast doubt on his reliability, trustworthiness, and good judgment.
+For the forgoing reasons, Applicant failed to establish mitigation under AG \P 20.